bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/port.rst

 Same host
 ^^^^^^^^^

-If the reverse proxy and the |ivy-engine| run on the same host
+If the reverse proxy and the Axon Ivy Engine run on the same host

 |